King's Academy: The Sheikh Jabir Al-Ahmad Al-Sabah Building

 The building has a total area of 2,200 square meters and houses the Middle School, the Office of the Headmaster, and the Office of Admissions.

-The Middle School comprises 10 classrooms, two fully equipped science labs, an art wing, a study lounge, and a large multipurpose room, in addition to the dean's office and the school counselor's office.
-The building is fully accessible with an elevator and additional ramps.

 The HRH Sheikh Mohammed Bin Rashid Al Maktoum Library

 For use by students, faculty, staff and guests of King's Academy, the HRH Sheikh Mohammed Bin Rashid Al Maktoum Library holds 50,000 volumes.
-The building is outfitted with wireless internet, reading tables, and study spaces, including a circular reading room (a rotunda) that overlooks the campus.

 Student body

-The King's Academy campus was built to accommodate both day and boarding students, the latter comprising about 70 percent of the student body.
+The King's Academy campus was built to accommodate both day and boarding students, the latter comprising about 60 percent of the student body.

-For the 2022–2023 academic year, 570 students were enrolled at the school, representing some 40 countries in the Middle East and around the world.
+For the 2025–2026 academic year, 484 students were enrolled at the school, representing some 40 countries in the Middle East and around the world.
 Of these students, 45 percent are female, and 55 percent are male.

-Approximately 43% of students receive financial aid.
+Approximately 40% of students receive financial aid.

 Academics

 The school's curriculum is based on the American Advanced Placement (AP) program, and the Middle School curriculum is based on the College Board’s QUEST framework for teaching and learning.
 Students intending to attend a Jordanian university or gain certain professional licenses in Jordan can obtain a certificate of Tawjihi equivalency in lieu of taking the national Tawjihi examination.
 The primary language of instruction at King's Academy is English, but the study of Arabic is required of all students.

-King's Academy is accredited by the New England Association of Schools and Colleges (NEASC).
-It is a founding member of Global Online Academy (GOA), a member of the G30 Schools group, and a Round Square school.
+King's Academy is accredited by the New England Association of Schools and Colleges.
+It is a founding member of Global Online Academy, a member of G30 Schools, and a Round Square school.